Abdou Moumouni University

-Abdou Moumouni University (French: Université Abdou Moumouni de Niamey, UAM), formerly the University of Niamey from 1974 to 1994, is a public university based in Niamey, the capital of Niger.
+Abdou Moumouni University (Université Abdou Moumouni de Niamey, UAM), formerly the University of Niamey from 1974 to 1994, is a public university based in Niamey, the capital of Niger.
 The main campus is situated on the right bank of the Niger River.
 Historically, its students and faculty have been involved in protest movements in the capital.

 Enrollment

 The university currently has an enrollment of around 25,000 students.

 Name

 The university is named after former Professor Abdou Moumouni Dioffo, a Nigerien educator, intellectual, and president of the university.
 From 1974 to 1994, the institution was known as the University of Niamey.
-The university was an outgrowth of the 1971 "Centre d'Enseignement Superieur", which consolidated a number of post-secondary and trade schools founded in the years following independence.
+The university was an outgrowth of the 1971 Centre d'enseignement supérieur, which consolidated a number of post-secondary and trade schools founded in the years following independence.
 Under French colonial rule, there were no post-secondary institutions in Niger.

 Structure

 The Université Abdou Moumouni includes a wide array of public institutions.
 These include: